idea4good/GuiLiteSamples/README.md

 ![Mac](doc/Mac.gif) ![iOS](doc/Ios.landscape.gif)

-Runs on Android & ARM Linux embeded:
+Runs on Android & ARM Linux embedded:

 ![Android](doc/Android.gif) ![Linux](doc/Linux.gif)

-Runs on Windows Mixed Reality & QQ developers group:
+Runs on Windows Mixed Reality & QQ developers' group:

 ![Win MR](doc/WinMR.gif) ![QQ group: 527251257](doc/qq.group.jpg)

 [中文](doc/README-cn.md)

-- GuiLite samples has 2 cross platform projects. one is "host monitor", the other is "snake"; they all base on [GuiLite](https://github.com/idea4good/GuiLite), they show you how to use GuiLite interface, and how GuiLite works on iOS, Android, Linux, Windows, Mac platform.
+- GuiLite samples contain 2 cross-platform projects.
+One is *Host Monitor* while the other is *Snake*.
+They are both based on [GuiLite](https://github.com/idea4good/GuiLite).
+They show you how to use GuiLite's interface, and how GuiLite works on iOS, Android, GNU/Linux, Windows and macOS platform.
 - GuiLite samples are easy to compile & run.
-With the help of QQ group, you will pass the compiling nearly 100%
+With the help of QQ group, you will pass the compiling nearly 100%.

 ## Host Monitor
-HostMonitor has 2,000 lines code related to UI, will show you how to layout UI, and customize/extend your UI widgets.
+Host Monitor has 2,000 lines of code related to UI, showing you how to layout UI, and customize/extend your UI widgets.
-### Code walkthrough
+### Code Walkthrough
 - HostMonitor\SampleCode\source\ui_tree: **Layout UI**
 - HostMonitor\SampleCode\source\ui_ctrl_ex: **Customize your widgets**